greenca6/debug-mafia-demo/README.md

 The API will be running on `localhost:8080`, and the UI will be running on `localhost:3000`.

+And that's it!
+Visit the two above urls (the UI url is more exciting) to see the two deployed apps.

 ## About

 There's two apps in this repo: `api` and `ui` (in those respective directories).